 If you have any questions, queries or require any further information, please do not hesitate to get in touch with us.
 Our full contact details are below.

-AK Insurance Services (referred to hereafter as We or Us)
+A Kerry Services LTD (referred to hereafter as We or Us)

 3 Kings Court, Newcomen Way, Colchester, Essex, CO4 9RA